Reduce your pool' s environmental impact

 3. Use good maintenance products

 Make sure you use good-quality pool or spa chemicals.
-This will ensure that you don't overdo it for no reason.
+This will ensure that you don't overdo it for any reason.
 A good quality product will allow you to limit yourself to the necessary quantity and not to waste it.
+More info here.

 4. Do not saturate the water